vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Why do I get `Error: Could not get Vipps Login token” in Vipps`?

-You can get this error if you have both the Vipps [test app](https://developer.vippsmobilepay.com/docs/test-environment#vipps-test-apps) and production app on the same phone.
+You can get this error if you have both our
+[test app](https://developer.vippsmobilepay.com/docs/test-environment#vipps-test-apps)
+and production app on the same phone.